L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 Benefits

 What are the benefits of L-theanine?
-Below are five ways it can benefit your sleep, mental health, cognition and more.
+Below are some ways it can benefit your sleep, mental health, cognition and more.

 One of the most well-researched L-theanine benefits is its ability to promote relaxation and fight stress.
 It is said to be “a relaxing agent without causing sedation,” meaning it can help improve your ability to deal with stress without making you feel lethargic or tired.